Marie20767/Marie20767/README.md

-- 👋 Hi, I’m Marie and currently based in Brighton but open to relocate within the UK.
+- 👋 Hi, I’m Marie and based in the UK.
 - 👀 I'm interested in all things Front End & Full Stack Development, especially React.
 - 🌱 I’m currently looking for remote Front End Developer roles.
 - 📫 How to reach me ... marie20767@gmail.com